The GCI Statement of Beliefs

 - God the Father made all things through the Son, sent the Son for our salvation, and gives us the Holy Spirit.

 - The Son of God, Jesus Christ, our Lord and Savior, was born of the virgin Mary, fully God and fully human, and is the perfect revelation of the Father and the perfect representative of humanity.
 He suffered and died on the cross for all human sin, was raised bodily on the third day, and ascended to heaven.
 Standing in for all humanity before the Father, Jesus Christ provides the perfect human response to God.
-Since he died for all, all died in him, and all will be made alive in him.

 - The Holy Spirit brings sinners to repentance and faith, assures believers of their forgiveness and acceptance as God’s dearly loved children, and works in them to conform them to the image of Jesus Christ.